sayrgyiwoody/java_ex/README.md

 # <h3>Contribution</h3>

-If you find any mistakes, please create an issue to tell me.
+If you find any mistakes, please create an issue to tell me or contact me via [telegram](https://t.me/waiyanwoody)

-Pull requests are also appreciated.